 We’re delighted to introduce our first Pendle Radicals podcast, created in partnership with Lancashire Libraries and Libraries Connected.
-Put together by three of our Radicals contributors, the 3-part series is entitled This Slavery.
-Published today (10 February 2021), the first episode is Pies, Chips & Politics.
+Put together by three of our Radicals contributors, the 4-part series is entitled This Slavery.

 Working class writer Ethel Carnie Holdsworth has been a favourite of the Radicals research group right from the start of the project.
 Her story is fascinating and multi-layered and our latest creative adventure is a podcast by broadcaster Elizabeth Robertson (aka Liz Catlow), writer/director Jules Gibb and sound engineer Scott Robertson.